Simhyeon/r4d/docs/meta.md

 * [ ] Improve modularlity
 Define is not basic macro but reserved macro, so...

-* [ ] Enable user to override basic macro
+* [x] Enable user to override basic macro
-* [ ] Currently invalid macro definition doesn't yield proper error message
-- This might be desirable but need consideration, e.g. m4 doesn't yield error message for invalid define call
-* [ ] Currently local macro is not released which is a bad idea as a final output.
+* [x] Currently local macro is not released which is a bad idea as a final output.
-* [ ] Currently local macro is not perperly constructed when same macro invoked in single call
+* [x] Currently local macro is not perperly constructed when same macro invoked in single call Using usize type level is not a bad idea, however it should be definite where to add number and not

 * [x] Read from file option
 * [x] Output option